ewlsgus/jabberwocky/install/Longleaf.md

 cmake --install build/hoomd
 ```

-To confirm the installation, start a python session with `python` and run the following.
+To confirm the installation, start an interactive python session with `python` and run the following.

 ```python
 import hoomd